Erol444/gpt4-openai-api/readme.md

 print(response)
 ```

-As seen on the demo gif (above), GPT-4 answers correctly.

 ## DALL-E 3 support

+This code was used for the demo gif above.

 ```python
 from gpt4_openai import GPT4OpenAI